A dental implant is used to replace a single tooth or many teeth that have been lost. They provide function in the same way that natural teeth would.

 If you cannot come and see us, then talk to your normal dentist.
 You may find that they provide dental implants.

-Whoever you choose, ensure that the they have the correct training for dental implants.
+Whoever you choose, ensure that they have the correct training for dental implants.
 Find out what training they have done, and where.
 Ask them how long they have been placing implants for, and also talk to them about their success rates.
 Ask the surgeon what implant system they use.
-There are hundreds of dental implant systems available, but my advice would be to ensure that you choose to have one of the long standing and reputable brands.
+There are hundreds of dental implant systems available, but my advice would be to ensure that you choose to have one of the long-standing and reputable brands.